- A taste of research motivates undergrads (2014 Annual Report)

 - Most opportunities arise when an interested student approaches a professor with strong interest and proven ability.

-- Students also can propose an independent research project, which they develop in consultation with their advisor.
+- Students may also propose an independent research project, which they develop in consultation with their advisor.

 Undergraduate Research Examples

 The Hume Center offers scholarships for undergraduates interested in pursuing careers in intelligence, defense, or national security.
-Students are required to complete independent research projects and present their work at the Intelligence Community Colloquium.SuperDARN
+Read more about student programs at the Hume Center in the 2013 ECE Annual Report.

 The Virginia Tech SuperDARN radar group conducts research on Earth's space environment using a network of over 25 radars.
 Students are involved with all aspects of research, including hardware design, operations, and data analysis.Wireless@VT Research Experience for Undergraduates (REU)